 If you do stay longer than just a meal, you can book one of the hotel’s 40+ rooms online here in the Historic Hotel or other accommodations.

 One of my favourite things about this West Texas road trip is the views.

 I’d expected boring scenery but I was so very wrong.
 Depending where you are in West Texas, you might be faced with expansive desert, or the winding green Rio Grande, or the rocky peaks of the Chisos Mountains breaking up the flat landscape.

 It’s also so quiet.
 At night, the silence is incredibly peaceful and it’s a chance to escape city life and slip into the wonders of nature.

 Don’t leave West Texas without a souvenir to remember your trip by.

 The store at El Cosmico sells some fun branded goods, and my husband picked up a koozie (stubby holder) and some stickers.
-There are also t-shirts, books, camping gear, patches and posters for sale in the store (and online).
+There are also t-shirts, books, camping gear, patches and posters for sale in the store.

 The Terlingua Trading Store is packed with quirky items that’ll make you giggle out loud.